 You can also pair them with some whole grain crackers or pretzel sticks for a heartier snack.

 Healthy snacks don’t need to be complicated.
 Just a single piece of fruit can be incredibly satisfying.

 Portable, easy-to-eat fruits include bananas, apples, pears, grapes, grapefruit, and oranges.

-Although they don’t have much flavor, chia seeds do take on an interesting, jelly-like consistency when soaked in liquid.
-This snack has fewer than 200 calories:
+Although they don’t have much flavor, chia seeds take on a jelly-like consistency when soaked in liquid, making them a great ingredient for puddings.